itscodenation/curriculum-15-16/units/3-CSS1/sessions/4-project-garden/README.md

 Teachers should keep track of student success while they are presenting to the class.

 ###How to Submit Project
-The students must export this project as a Gist.
-* File > Export as Gist
+* The students must export this project as a Gist: File > Export as Gist
 * The teacher must ask students to share the link to their project at [bit.ly/ScriptEdProjects](https://bit.ly/ScriptEdProjects).